ben-zen/sammamish-router/Setup.md

 - `domain=internal.home.net` : Pick a domain name to use for the network!
 - `dhcp-range=10.0.1.0,10.0.1.200.12h`: I decided on the `10.0.1.0/24` network

-#### firewalld configuration

-Of course, having a daemon running to provide DHCP responses and track devices is only useful if it can receive and respond to those requests!
-I had to set interface `eno2` to the `internal` zone, which I enabled DNS and DHCP services on--i.e., traffic flowing over the standard ports for those protocols.

 ### DNS

 #### dnsmasq DNS configuration changes